Research Director, CIFAR Canada AI Chair, and Founding Faculty, Vector Institute

 The Mondrian Process

-(with Yee Whye Teh)
+Yee Whye Teh)

 In Adv.
 Neural Information Processing Systems 21 (NIPS), 2009.